daniellmi/Nodejs-Opengauss/README.md

 This project demonstrates how to connect a Node.js application to an [openGauss](https://opengauss.org/) database using the [`node-opengauss`](https://github.com/shiqimei/node-opengauss) client library.

+Library owner: GitHub - shiqimei/node-opengauss: A simple OpenGauss client for Node.js based on node-postgres. https://lnkd.in/dKRNufSf

 ## 📚 About

 [openGauss](https://opengauss.org/) is an open-source relational database developed by Huawei, based on PostgreSQL.
 It is designed for enterprise-grade reliability and performance.